felipetovarhenao/bell-tutorials/lessons/02_comments.md

    - Incorrect:
      ```
      #(
-     This is an open multi-line comment
+     This is an open
+     multi-line comment
      ```
    - Correct:
      ```
      #(
-     This is a properly closed multi-line comment
+     This is a properly closed
+     multi-line comment
      )#
      ```

 2. **Commenting too much or too little**:

-   - Comment the why, not the obvious what:
+   - Comment the _why_, not the obvious _what_:

      ```py
      ## Bad: Adds two numbers
      print(2 + 3);

-     ## Good: Add two numbers to calculate the total score
+     ## Good: Calculate total
      print(2 + 3)
      ```